Show By States

 In order to get married in the State of Michigan, couples must apply in person and present current valid driver’s license or state I.D. to obtain a marriage license application.

-You must be 18 years of age and the opposite gender to apply for a marriage application in Michigan.
+You must be 18 years of age to apply for a marriage application in Michigan.

 The marriage license fee is $20.00 for residents of Michigan. $30 for non-residents.